NoelOkumu/Acinetobacter-RNAseq-Analysis/README.md

 # Acinetobacter-RNAseq-Analysis

 _Acinetobacter baumannii_ is an important nosocomial pathogen that threatens healthcare systems worldwide.
 Recent evidence suggests that this gram-negative bacterium can enter a viable but non-culturable (VBNC) state, allowing it to persist under prolonged stress conditions.
+This adaptability makes it an important target for studying bacterial persistence and understanding its transcriptomic responses under stress.

-This repository demonstrates a bioinformatics analysis workflow using FASTQ RNA-seq data from A. baumannii, including read quality control, genome alignment, variant calling, and visualization.
+This repository demonstrates a bioinformatics beginner-level analysis workflow using FASTQ RNA-seq data from A. baumannii, including read quality control, genome alignment, variant calling, and visualization.

    ![_Acinetobacter baumanii_](https://github.com/NoelOkumu/Acinetobacter-RNAseq-Analysis/blob/main/figures/a_baumanii.jpg)